Card Acquiring Service

 A very critical aspect of the standard is the non-retention of sensitive authentication data subsequent to transaction authorization.
 The card brands refer to this data as Prohibited Data, which includes: the full content of any track on the back of a card's magnetic stripe; CVV2/CVC2/CAV2/CID (the three of four digit code printed on the back of the card); or PIN or encrypted PIN blocks.
 Storage of any one of the above items subsequent to transaction authorization is a direct violation of the card association rules.

 All organizations currently fall into one of four merchant levels established by the card associations based on transaction volume calculated over a 12-month period.
 The merchant level determines the method of compliance validation that is required by the card associations.
 Merchant levels are defined as:

 Agencies must maintain ongoing compliance with the PCI DSS and must continually evaluate their systems and processes to ensure their business is fully protected.
-FMS and Vantiv, formerly Fifth Third Processing Solutions, LLP, will notify agencies that meet the thresholds for Levels 1, 2 and 3, and will provide specific guidance on validation requirements and associated timeframes for compliance.
+Fiscal Service and Vantiv, formerly Fifth Third Processing Solutions, LLP, will notify agencies that meet the thresholds for Levels 1, 2 and 3, and will provide specific guidance on validation requirements and associated timeframes for compliance.
 Level evaluations and notifications will occur on a quarterly basis.
 All agencies should consider themselves to be a Level 4, unless otherwise notified.